Galaxy S20 too pricey? Samsung has an upcoming cheap phone that just leaked

 This isn't the first we've heard about the Samsung Galaxy A21s, as information was leaked in January 2020 on the phones from the same source.

-As such we know the phone will have Samsung's Exynos 850 chipset, a four-camera combo lead by a 48MP main snapper, and a large 5,000mAh battery.
-It seems, then, it's shaping up to be a real contender for our title of best cheap phone.
+That leak suggested the phone will have Samsung's Exynos 850 chipset, a four-camera combo lead by a 48MP main snapper, and a large 5,000mAh battery - and if those specs are the real deal then the A21s is shaping up to be a real contender for our best cheap phone title.